 The series on the life of the Greek King of Macedonia, Alexander the Great, will be filmed in Greece itself and co-produced by Greece’s Antenna Company.
 G5 Fiction and ZDF Enterprises are also involved in the film, which, after their partnership on “The Tudors,” reunites Silverman and Hirst.
 The Greek companies G5 and ZDF Enterprises will also be involved in the shooting of the historical series.

 In 2004, Oliver Stone released the Hollywood movie “Alexander” starring Colin Farrell, Angelina Jolie, and Val Kilmer.
 The movie was not received well by critics and was a bomb at the box office.
 The movie cost $155 million to make and only grossed $167 million worldwide putting it in the top 3 Greatest Box Office Bombs of all time.
 There have been no new Alexander the Great movies or TV series released since 2004.

 We look forward to a refreshing new take and a much needed series on the King of the Ancient Greek Kingdom of Macedonia and a member of the Argead dynasty.
-Alexander the Great was born in Pella in July of 356 BC and died in June 323 BC at the young age of 33.
+Alexander the Great was born in Pella on July 20 of 356 BC and died in June 323 BC at the young age of 33.